Taiwan: Popular culture

+Karaoke is extremely popular in Taiwan, where it is known as KTV.
+KTV businesses operate in a hotel-like style, renting out small rooms and ballrooms according to the number of guests.
+Many KTV establishments partner with restaurants and buffets to form all-encompassing and elaborate evening affairs.
+Tour busses that travel around Taiwan have several TVs, primarily for singing karaoke.

+Taiwan has a high density of 24-hour convenience stores, which provide services on behalf of financial institutions or government agencies, such as collection of parking fees, utility bills, traffic fines, and credit card payments.
+Chains such as FamilyMart provide clothing laundry services in select stores, and tickets for TRA and THSR are available at 7-Eleven, FamilyMart, Hi-Life and OK.

 Cuisine

 Taiwanese culinary history is murky and is intricately tied to patterns of migration and colonization.
 Local and international Taiwanese cuisine, including its history, is a politically contentious topic.
 Famous Taiwanese dishes include Taiwanese beef noodle soup, Gua bao, Zongzi, Khong bah png, Taiwanese fried chicken, oyster vermicelli, Sanbeiji, and Aiyu jelly.

-The Michelin Guide began reviewing restaurants in Taipei in 2018 and Taichung in 2020.
-In 2014 The Guardian called Taiwanese night markets the "best street food markets in the world".
+Bubble tea, created in Taiwan in the 1980s, has now become popular globally.
+In 2014, The Guardian called Taiwanese night markets the "best street food markets in the world".
+The Michelin Guide began reviewing restaurants in Taiwan in 2018.

-Bubble tea, created in Taiwan in the 1980s, has now become a global phenomenon with its popularity spreading across the globe.